 How 60-year-old drivers can save on car insurance

-Older drivers who are close to (or at) retirement age could be on a fixed income.
+Older drivers close to or at retirement age could be on a fixed income.
 Taking the time to find savings on car insurance may give your budget some breathing room.
 A few ways older drivers may be able to lower their premiums include:

 Frequently asked questions

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on a 20-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 60-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident